 Professor Pierre-Gabriel Jobin, Ad.
 E., holds a B.A. and a B. in philosophy (with great distinction) from the Université Laval, a B.C.L. from the same university, and a diplôme d'études supérieures (D.E.S.) and a doctorate in private law (with great distinction) from the Université de Montpellier I. He began his career as an associate professor at the Université Laval Faculty of Law (1972-1976) and soon after joined the McGill University Faculty of Law as an associate professor.
 He was promoted to full professorship in 1980.

 In 2007 he was named the Wainwright Professor of Civil Law.
 Since his retirement in January 2009, he holds the title of Wainwright Emeritus Professor of Civil Law and has remained very active in scholarship and teaching at the Faculty.

 Pierre-Gabriel Jobin has dedicated his career to the development and thorough understanding of Quebec civil law from a comparative law perspective in Quebec and internationally.
 He teaches and publishes in the areas of general law of contracts, law of obligations, law of sale, law of leases, civil responsibility, consumer law, comparative law, and the reform of the Civil Code.
 He has published many articles in legal journals in Canada and abroad, including "La modernité du droit commun des contrats dans le Code civil du Québec : quelle modernité?"
 (2000).
-He is the author of classic works on Quebec law: jointly with Justice Jean-Louis Baudouin, the renowned reference book Les obligations, 5th edition, 1998, 6th edition with the collaboration of Professor Nathalie Vézina, 2005, and 7th edition, with Professor N. Vézina, 2013; Le louage (2nd edition, 1996) in the Traité de droit civil collection, a book on Sale (3rd edition, 2007, in collaboration with Professor Michelle Cumyn).
+He is the author of classic works on Quebec law: jointly with Justice Jean-Louis Baudouin, the renowned reference book Les obligations, 5th edition, 1998, 6th edition with the collaboration of Professor Nathalie Vézina, 2005, and 7th edition, with Professor N. Vézina, 2013; Le louage (2nd edition, 1996) in the Traité de droit civil collection; La vente, (3rd edition, 2007, in collaboration with Professor Michelle Cumyn).
 He has also published Les contrats de distribution de biens techniques (1975) and is the Canadian correspondent for the Revue trimestrielle de droit civil.
 He has delivered many presentations as well.